cscart/docs/en/user_guide/look_and_feel/email_templates/index.rst

 Email Templates
 ***************

-Starting with version 4.4.1, CS-Cart and Multi-Vendor come with a built-in editor for the templates of email notifications.
+CS-Cart and Multi-Vendor come with a built-in editor for the templates of email notifications.
 You can customize these templates according to your needs, or import the templates that were created and exported by someone else.

 To access the email template editor, go to **Design → Email templates**.

 .. note::

-    If you upgraded to 4.4.1 from an earlier version of CS-Cart or Multi-Vendor, :doc:`you may need to enable the editor first. <enable_email_editor>`
+    If you don't see this menu item, :doc:`you may need to enable the editor first. <enable_email_editor>`

 .. contents::
    :backlinks: none